sensu/sensu-docs/content/sensu-go/5.2/reference/assets.md

 You can use assets to provide the plugins, libraries, and runtimes you need to create automated monitoring workflows with Sensu.
 Sensu supports runtime assets for [checks][6], [filters][7], [mutators][8], and [handlers][9].

-### Asset tiers

-Assets shared on [Bonsai][16] belong to one of three tiers.

-- **Community** - Open-source assets shared by the Sensu Community.
-Collaborate, share, and star your favorite assets with Bonsai.
-- **Supported** - Open-source assets supported by Sensu Inc, including supported AWS, PagerDuty, and email plugins.
-- **Enterprise** - Hosted assets included with [Sensu Enterprise][17].
-Enterprise assets require a [Sensu Enterprise][17] license.

 ## How do assets work?
-Assets can be executed by the backend (for handler and mutator assets), or by the agent (for check assets).
+Assets can be executed by the backend (for handler, filter, and mutator assets), or by the agent (for check assets).
 At runtime, the entity sequentially fetches assets and stores them in its local cache.
 Asset dependencies are then injected into the `PATH` so they are available when the command is executed.
-Subsequent check, handler, or mutator executions look for the asset in local cache and ensure the contents match the checksum.
+Subsequent check, handler, filter, or mutator executions look for the asset in local cache and ensure the contents match the checksum.
 An entity's local cache can be set using the `--cache-dir` flag.